 Who is this course for?

-How will I learn to teach history well?
+How will I learn to teach mathematics well?

 How much funding will I get?

-Trainees may be eligible for a bursary of up to £9,000 to help fund the course depending on degree level.
+Fee-paying trainees will be eligible for a bursary of £26,000 to help fund the course.
+You could also apply for a scholarship of £28,000.
 You can find more information about funding and bursaries on the UCAS website and Get Into Teaching.

 You may be able to apply for a student loan to help pay your tuition fee or living costs - please visit www.gov.uk/student-finance for further information.